faelenor/SpinningCubes/README.md

 This method simply pushes a request each frame to draw a cube at different rotation.

 ## 14. Network replica
+We replicate the transform over the network via Client-Server.

 ## 15. Import FBX animated cube
 Created in blender an animated cube.
 Export to FBX after Rigifying the model.